Airport Traffic by US and International Carriers¶

 month_name.
 An example of a replacement is using “Jan” instead of the value “1”.

-- Concatenate the following three columns Year, Month and month_name using
+- Use the Concatenate columns processor to join the columns Year, Month and month_name using

 -as the delimiter.
 Name the output column

 - Run the Prepare recipe.
 The output dataset should have 19 columns at this point.

 Next, we are going to aggregate the information by airport to create a list of the 20 busiest airports for international travellers.
 We’ll use the Group visual recipe:

 - Starting from the passengers_filtered_prepared dataset, choose to group by usg_apt.